 Frequently Asked Questions

 Dr. Duarte Silva of the Stanford University School of Education states that a bilingual child has a higher level of mental flexibility and is more original.
-He or she will be more divergent with his or her thinking and will always have two or three solutions for a problem.
+They will be more divergent with their thinking and will always have two or three solutions for a problem.
 It has been proven that bilingual children demonstrate a higher level of academic performance amongst students.
 They surpass or at least are equal to the monolingual students and no negative effects are found in bilingualism.
 In addition, bilingualism promotes the development of multiple perspectives about people and about cultures.